vippsas/vipps-developers/contact.md

 **Important:** If you do not provide enough information, our first reply will be a request for more details, which will of course cause delays.

-The Integration Services email address is: developer@vippsmobilepay.com
+The Integration Services email address is: developer@vippsmobilepay.com.
+If you add your colleagues on CC they will get all updates too.

 ### Keep your colleagues up to date